 Virtual currencies are highly volatile.
 Your capital is at risk.

-- Litecoin is one of the most popular forks of Bitcoin that was created in 2011 - just two years after the launch of BTC.
+- Litecoin is one of the most popular forks of Bitcoin.
+It was created in 2011, just two years after the launch of BTC.

-- Litecoin has numerous pros over Bitcoin and other cryptocurrencies, including better scalability, fast processing times, a novel mining algorithm, and low transaction fees.
+- LTC has numerous pros over Bitcoin and other cryptocurrencies.
+Including better scalability, fast processing times, a novel mining algorithm, and low transaction fees.

 If you decide to invest in LTC, do not forget that crypto investing can be risky, so analyse the risk-reward profile of Litecoin and do your research before you get started.